L0rdM0rd/L0rdM0rd.github.io/_posts/2019-01-18-convergence.md

 plt.show()
 ```

 Looking good!
 Finally, let's check our implementation vs a packaged version from Scikit-Learn.
-Our model parameters should be the same as theirs if we didn't make any mistakes.
+Our model parameters should be the same as theirs if we didn't make any mistakes (direct solution).

 ```python
 from sklearn.linear_model import LinearRegression